loconsta/GoodMovieWithoutMoney/_includes/tabs/clustering.md

-### Clustering
+# Clustering

 <p align="justify"> Then we will explore how to separate the data to get meaningful results about how to produce a good movie without many money.
 First, we expanded our dataset with some new features that were not used before.
-After that, we manually created some subsets of the data according to the budget and our two measures of success of a movie which are : the average rating and $\frac{revenue}{budget}$.
+After that, we manually created some subsets of the data according to the budget and our two measures of success of a movie which are : the average rating and $revenue \over budget$.
 We would like to be able to come up with specific attributes of good and cheap movies. </p>

-#### Separation into groups according to budget and rating
+## Separation into groups according to budget and rating

 <p align="justify"> First, we decided to separate the data into high/low budget and high/low rating categories.
 We took the 0.25 and 0.75 quantiles as cutoff.
 We looked at the genres reprensentation in the different subsets of the data : </p>